-Highlights of Sunday's National Football League games
+NFL-Highlights of Sunday's National Football League games

 Chris Boswell’s 33-yard field goal as time expired rallied Pittsburgh past Indianapolis.

-Ben Roethlisberger’s 32-yard pass to Antonio Brown to the Colts’ 18-yard line with 35 seconds left set up Boswell’s winning kick after he had missed a 37-yarder with 6:17 remaining that hit the right upright.
+Ben Roethlisberger’s 32-yard pass to Antonio Brown to the Colts’ 18-yard line with 35 seconds left to set up Boswell.

 Pittsburgh (7-2) rallied from a 17-3 third-quarter deficit as Indianapolis fell to 3-7.